yohasebe/monadic-chat-cli/README.md

 - increment the value of "turns" by 1
 ```

-Note that all the properties of the JSON object above are mentioned so that GPT can update them accordingly.
+Note that all the properties of the JSON object are mentioned here so that GPT can update them accordingly.

 **Formal Requirements**